Nashville International Airport

 The airport was first served by American Airlines and Eastern Air Lines and was a hub for American in the late 20th century.
-The airport now offers service to 99 destinations across the United States as well as a number of international destinations.
+The airport offers service to 99 destinations across the United States as well as a number of international destinations.
 In 2022, it averaged 600 daily aircraft movements.

 Joint Base Berry Field, formerly Berry Field Air National Guard Base, is located at Nashville International Airport.
 The base is home to the 118th Wing and the 1/230th Air Cavalry Squadron Tennessee Army National Guard.

+On September 11, 2026, the Nashville Airport Authority approved renaming the airport after singer-songwriter and actress Dolly Parton.

 History

 Origins

 Nashville's first airport was Hampton Field, which operated until 1921.
 It was replaced by Blackwood Field in the Hermitage community, which operated between 1921 and 1928.
 The first airlines to serve Nashville, American Airlines and Eastern Air Lines, flew out of Sky Harbor Airport in nearby Rutherford County.

 By 1935, the need for an airport larger and closer to the city than Sky Harbor Airport was realized and a citizens' committee was organized by mayor Hilary Ewing Howse to choose a location.
 A 340 acre plot along Dixie Parkway (now Murfreesboro Pike) composed of four farms was selected, and construction began in 1936 as one of the first major Works Progress Administration projects in the area.
 The airport was dedicated on November 1, 1936 as Berry Field, named after Col. Harry S. Berry, the Tennessee administrator for the Works Progress Administration.
 It opened in June 1937 with much fanfare, including parades, an air show and an aerial bombardment display by the 105th Aero Squadron, which was based at the field.
 Passenger service began in mid-July through American Airlines and Eastern Airlines, both of which operated Douglas DC-3s.
 The new airport had three asphalt runways, a three-story passenger terminal, a control tower, two hangars and a beacon, and was built at a cost of $1.2 million.
 In its first year, Berry Field served 189,000 passengers.